-2022 2021
+2023 \$'000 2022 \$'000

-Current \$'000 \$'000
+Current

-Annual fees receivable .
-5 3
+Annual fees receivable 3 5

-Total current receivables 5 3
+Total current receivables 3 5

-Total receivables 5 3
+Total receivables 3 5

-Receivables arise from the statutory obligation of occupational associations with Schemes in force, per the Professional Standards Regulations 2006 (to 11 August 2021) and Professional Standards Regulations 2021 (from and including 12 August 2021).
+Receivables arise from the statutory obligation of occupational associations with Schemes in force, per the Professional Standards Regulations 2021.
 If any part of the annual fee is not paid within 30 days after it is due, simple interest at the rate of 0.05% per day is payable to the Council on the outstanding balance until the balance is paid.